EYBlockchain/nightfall_3/README.md

 ```

 These will hopefully delete every image, container and volume so you should have a clean slate.
 Mind
-that you need to run `setup-nightfall` again.
+that you need to run `./bin/setup-nightfall` again.

 # Acknowledgements